hannamw/hannamw.github.io/index.md

 - **June 2020**: I graduated from the University of Chicago (CS and Linguistics)!
 I wrote an honors thesis on interpreting variational autoencoders for sentences, advised by [Allyson Ettinger](https://aetting.github.io/).

 ## Publications
 **Michael Hanna**, Ollie Liu, and Alexandre Variengien.
 2023. *How does GPT-2 compute greater-than?: Interpreting mathematical abilities in a pre-trained language model*.
-In ArXiv.
-Under review.
+To appear at The Thirty-seventh Conference on Neural Information Processing Systems.

 **Michael Hanna**, Roberto Zamparelli, and David Mareček.
 2023. *The Functional Relevance of Probed Information: A Case Study*.
 In Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics, pages 835–848, Dubrovnik, Croatia.
 Association for Computational Linguistics.